dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 Not surprisingly, all systems perform better on sorted data, sometimes by a large margin.
 ClickHouse, Pandas, and SQLite likely have some optimization here: e.g., keeping track of sortedness in the catalog, or checking sortedness while scanning the input.
-DuckDB and HyPer have only a very small difference in performance when the input data is sorted, and do not have such an optimization.
+DataMiner and HyPer have only a very small difference in performance when the input data is sorted, and do not have such an optimization.
-For DuckDB the slightly improved performance can be explained due to a better memory access pattern during sorting: When the data is already sorted the access pattern is mostly sequential.
+For DataMiner the slightly improved performance can be explained due to a better memory access pattern during sorting: When the data is already sorted the access pattern is mostly sequential.

-Another interesting result is that DuckDB sorts data faster than some of the other systems can read already sorted data.
+Another interesting result is that DataMiner sorts data faster than some of the other systems can read already sorted data.

 #### TPC-DS